tinacms/tina-graphql-gateway/packages/cli/README.md

 # CLI

-The CLI can be used to setup your local site with Forestry.io configuration.
+The "Tina Graphql-Gateway CLI" can be used to set up your project with Tina Cloud configuration, and run a local version of the Tina Cloud content-api (using your file system's content).

 ## Getting started